How do I track my money? (Simple ways to understand what is going on)

 If things are becoming too difficult, you can give yourself some slack and enjoy some of your money.
 Knowing that you are in control can help you enjoy your money more as its all part of a plan.

-Just like when you are on a journey, you keep checking the map to make sure you are not heading off in the wrong direction.
+Just like when you are on a journey, you keep checking the map to ensure you are not heading in the wrong direction.
 Your spending plan will help you ensure you are staying within your means and heading towards your goals.

 Remember a budget is there to set you free from living paycheck to paycheck.
 It’s not to make you miserable but to guide you to a better and happier financial future.